rltervo/IST682/README.md

 # IST687 - Intro Data Science

 ## Disclaimer:
-This material is a represenation of my work for the course IST687.
-It shows the quality of work I like do.
+This material is a represenation of my work for the course IST687 and shows the quality of work I like do.

 ## Opening Comments:
 This was my first Applied Data Science course from Syracuse University.
 It was a lot of fun and I learned a lot.